Create a payment mandate

 ParameterDescription

-mandate.typeMust be either sweeping or commercial, and should correspond to the scope used for the access_token.
+mandate.typeMust be either sweeping or commercial, and must be the same as the scope used for the access_token.

 mandate.provider_selection.typeMust be either user_selected or preselected, and determines whether the user selects their banking provider, or if it's preselected (typically through a provider selection screen prior to mandate creation).
 There's more information about provider selection below.

 mandate.beneficiary.typeMust be either merchant_account or external_account, and determines whether the mandate is paying a merchant account or external account.
-There're more information about beneficiaries below.
+There's more information about beneficiaries below.

 mandate.beneficiary.account_holder_nameThe name of the beneficiary.
 This is what displays as the beneficiary on the remitter's bank statement when a payment is made on the mandate.